dcortesbcn-crypto/anateus-pleo/README.md

    - more updated documentation
    - performance improvements
    - security and bug fixes
- - [Optional] Change current architecture to an hexagonal architecture(port/adapters)
  - [Optional] Set sonar coverage tool
  - Add unit tests to current architecture already developed
  - Develop the use case proposed in iterative steps :